xuanson2406/go-vcloud-director-fptcloud-m/TESTING.md

 ```bash
 make testconcurrent
 ```
 __Note__.
-At the moment they are failing because go-vcloud-director is not thread safe.
+At the moment they are failing because go-vcloud-director-fptcloud is not thread safe.

 ## How to write a test

-go-vcloud-director tests are written using [check.v1](https://labix.org/gocheck), an auxiliary library for tests that provides several methods to help developers write comprehensive tests.
+go-vcloud-director-fptcloud tests are written using [check.v1](https://labix.org/gocheck), an auxiliary library for tests that provides several methods to help developers write comprehensive tests.

 ### Imports